MahmoudZayad/Habits-App/README.md

 The application itself is a re-creation of the <a href = "https://loophabits.org/">Loop Habit Tracker</a> app on Android.
 I really like using the app and figured it would be a great starting point to work on my web-development skills.

 My application allows users to Login, Create Habits, Delete Habits, and Track their progress daily.
-All the data is saved to a *PostgresSQL* database hosted on *Vercel*.
+All the data is saved to a *PostgreSQL* database hosted on *Vercel*.
 I intend to add more to this application, including a statistics page to visualize user progress and general improvements to navigation.

 ### Purpose